 Josie Gilbert – Equine Welfare Policies & Procedures Manager

-Josie has always had a passion for horses having lessons as a child and mucking out millions of stables to get a “free ride”.
+Josie has always had a passion for horses.
+She was lucky enough to have lessons as a child and remembers mucking out millions of stables to get a “free ride”.
 Having learnt to ride on a gentle 17hh OTT flea bitten grey mare and progressing to another ex-racehorse she has always had an affinity for the breed.
 Formerly a physiotherapist and safety manager, Josie now works in risk management and policy for the program and takes a keen interest in injury management and rehabilitation, ground work and horse psychology.
 Every waking minute not spent child-rearing is spent at Pony Club, travelling to her three horses, riding and eventing (when given a leave pass by the family).
 She can often be found dredging facebook for potential suitors for our horses and picking the brains of horse experts.

 Scott Brodie – Horse Rehabilitation Community Manager